OKMDashboard

 List<DashboardDocumentResult>

-Get the list of the top downloaded documents during the last week by all the users.
+Get the list of the top downloaded documents during the last week by all users.

-Since OpenKM 7.1.23 version pagination was added with offset and limit parameters.
+Since OpenKM 7.1.23, pagination was added with offset and limit parameters.

 • The parameter "limit" is used to limit the number of results returned.

-• The parameter "offset" says to skip that many results before the beginning to return results.
+• The parameter "offset" specifies how many results to skip before the beginning of the returned results.

 • limit=10